bshurick/production-demo/README.md

 * `test_integ/` Integration tests for a live inference service
 * `Makefile`: Contains commands to build and test this package

+## What can I do with this package?

+My thoughts for how this package might be useful:
+* If this package has components you're not familiar with ->
+  :notebook: Use it as a starting point for learning
+* If you have cool side project ideas, want to deploy a model to a website, etc ->
+  :boom: Swap out the data and model and use it as a starting point for a hosted model service
+* If you already know these concepts and have feedback ->
+  :mega: Post feedback in [Issues](https://github.com/bshurick/production-demo/issues)!

+Things you might NOT want to do with this package:
+* :thumbsdown: Take it very seriously as a ready-to-ship code template (it's a starting point)
+* :thumbsdown: Assume all of these frameworks are the best option for you (it might not fit with your environment)

 ## How do I install and run this package?

 You may first need to install [Make](https://www.gnu.org/software/make/) on your machine,